SkylineCommunications/dataminer-docs-connectors/connector/doc/Techex_MWCore.md

 ### MWEdges

 The MWEdges page displays a table listing either all TXEdges or those specified on the Polling Configuration page.
 In this table, you can monitor the state of each edge, including addresses, licenses, the number of streams, and more.

+> [!NOTE]
+> Bandwidth usage metrics (**source total**, **output total**, **total usage**, **license left**) are not retrieved through polling.
+> Instead, DataMiner receives this data asynchronously via the statistics connections.
+> Periodically, DataMiner performs the necessary calculations based on the values available in the sources and outputs tables.
+> This feature is **disabled by default**.
+To enable it, navigate to the ***General > Statistics Configuration*** subpage and configure the ***Total MWEdge Bitrate Calculation Interval*** parameter.

 The information for the monitored TXEdges is further detailed on the following subpages: